Sharp Generalization for Nonparametric Regression in Interpolation Space by Over-Parameterized Neural Networks Trained with Preconditioned Gradient Descent and Early Stopping: Abstract

 \section{Abstract}

-Sharp generalization bound for neural networks trained by gradient descent is of central interest in statistical learning theory.
-In this paper, we consider nonparametric regression by an over-parameterized two-layer neural network trained by gradient descent (GD) or its variant.
-We show that, if the neural network is trained with a novel and carefully designed Preconditioned Gradient Descent (PGD) with early stopping and the target function has spectral bias widely studied in the deep learning literature, the trained network renders a particularly sharp generalization bound with a minimax optimal rate of $\cO({1}/{n^{4\alpha/(4\alpha+1)}})$, which is sharper the current standard rate of $\cO({1}/{n^{2\alpha/(2\alpha+1)}})$ with $2\alpha = d/(d-1)$ when the data distribution is the uniform distribution on the unit sphere in $\RR^d$ and $n$ is the size of the training data.
-When the target function has no spectral bias, we prove that neural network trained with regular GD with early stopping still enjoys minimax optimal rate, and in this case our results do not require distributional assumptions in contrast with the current known results.
-Our results are built upon two significant technical contributions.
-First, uniform convergence to the NTK is established during the training process by PGD or GD, so that we can have a nice decomposition of the neural network function at any step of GD or PGD into a function in the RKHS and an error function with a small $L^{\infty}$-norm.
-Second, local Rademacher complexity is employed to tightly bound the Rademacher complexity of the function class comprising all the possible neural network functions obtained by GD or PGD.
-Our results also indicate that PGD can be another way of avoiding the usual linear regime of NTK and obtaining sharper generalization bound, because PGD induces a different kernel with lower kernel complexity during the training than the regular NTK induced by the network architecture trained by regular GD.
+We study nonparametric regression using an over-parameterized two-layer neural networks trained with algorithmic guarantees in this paper.
+We consider the setting where the training features are drawn uniformly from the unit sphere in $\RR^d$, and the target function lies in an interpolation space commonly studied in statistical learning theory.
+We demonstrate that training the neural network with a novel Preconditioned Gradient Descent (PGD) algorithm, equipped with early stopping, achieves a sharp regression rate of $\cO(n^{-\frac{2\alpha s'}{2\alpha s'+1}})$ when the target function is in the interpolation space $\bth{\cH_K}^{s'}$ with $s' \ge 3$.
+This rate is even sharper than the currently known nearly-optimal rate of $\cO(n^{-\frac{2\alpha s'}{2\alpha s'+1}})\log^2(1/\delta)$~\citep{Li2024-edr-general-domain}, where $n$ is the size of the training data and $\delta \in (0,1)$ is a small probability.
+This rate is also sharper than the standard kernel regression rate of $\cO(n^{-\frac{2\alpha}{2\alpha+1}})$ obtained under the regular Neural Tangent Kernel (NTK) regime when training the neural network with the vanilla gradient descent (GD), where $2\alpha = d/(d-1)$.
+Our analysis is based on two key technical contributions.
+First, we present a principled decomposition of the network output at each PGD step into a function in the reproducing kernel Hilbert space (RKHS) of a newly induced integral kernel, and a residual function with small $L^{\infty}$-norm.
+Second, leveraging this decomposition, we apply local Rademacher complexity theory to tightly control the complexity of the function class comprising all the neural network functions obtained in the PGD iterates.
+Our results further suggest that PGD enables the neural network to escape the linear NTK regime and achieve improved generalization, as it effectively induces a new kernel of lower kernel complexity, which is the integral kernel, compared to the regular NTK arising from the vanilla GD.